Layalchristine24/Layalchristine24.github.io/content/blog/202303_openxlsx/index.md

 ### Step 3: Add colors to your drop-down values

+To make it more readable, you could add some colors to the different options of your drop-down list by using the function [`conditionalFormatting()`](https://ycphs.github.io/openxlsx/reference/conditionalFormatting.html).
+The specific arguments to use in our case are the following:

+- `rule`: Allows to enter the condition under which to apply the formatting.
+In our case, it will be the values of the drop-down list; i.e. `huge`, `big`, `normal`, `small` and `tiny`.

+- `style`: Defines the style to apply if the condition set in the `rule` argument is fulfilled.

+- `type`: Describes the `rule`.
+In our case, `type` should be equal to `contains` as we want to apply a specific style to all the cells containing the drop-down value defined in the `rule` argument.

-To make it more readable, you could add some colors to the different options of your drop-down list.
-You will then need to create a style for each of the colors you want.
-Note that I directly created the style in the following chunk as they are not exported by [`openxlsx.demo`](https://github.com/Layalchristine24/openxlsx.demo).
+You will then need to create a style for each of the colors you want by using the function [`createStyle()`](https://ycphs.github.io/openxlsx/reference/createStyle.html).
+Note that I directly created the different styles in the following chunk as they are not exported by [`openxlsx.demo`](https://github.com/Layalchristine24/openxlsx.demo), but you could also write them in a separated `R` file as explained in the first section of this post.

 ```r
 #--- add colors for drop-down values to size ---------------------------------